 The two editions of 98 are easily distinguished by color and technique differences.
 The background is markedly different in each edition.
 For edition I Rakusan used glue blocks to create two bands of gold glitter over the even tan background, one at the top and one just below the center.
 Edition III copies have no glitter bands and instead substitute a dark bokashi shading up from the bottom.
 The other ink colors of edition III of 98 are generally more saturated and vibrant than those in the original edition I. In addition the signature and seal combination is moved down from the upper right in edition I to to the lower right in edition III.

 Other Foster Information: 98 is among the most familiar Rakusan designs because of Walter Foster.

 In addition to marketing original Rakusan woodblock prints of 98 from Japan, Foster also sold two grades of reproductions which he had machine-printed in the USA.

-Both reproduction versions were created from the same original model, a later edition copy of 98 in Foster's personal collection.
+Both reproduction versions were created from the same original model, an edition III copy of 98 in Foster's personal collection.

 The fine art reproduction was produced to very high standards of photolithography on good quality, heavy matte paper; and the inks were carefully color-matched to those of the original woodblock print.

 Because of this attention to detail, it was relatively expensive, few copies were sold, and they are seldom encountered today.

 Instead, what are mostly offered for sale as reproductions of 98 are actually copies of page 4 cut from the Foster booklet.